Vonage/vivid/docs/getting-started.md

 ![Getting started](assets/images/getting-started.svg)

-We are working hard to make a our consumers' experience as smooth as possible.
+We are working hard to make our consumers' experience as smooth as possible.

 Vivid team produces contents for and with both, the designers team and the Web developers.